 “When I walked in, I was shocked!”
 Sara says.
 “The most memorable part was when I saw Tony standing at the end of a rose petal aisle.”
 It was no question that she said yes.

 They celebrated well into the evening, surrounded by loved ones and experiencing for the first time what it was like to host a party in their new home.
-With their 10-year anniversary of being together in late November – and the wedding planning to come – we have a feeling that this won’t be the last celebration in the family’s new home.
+With their 10-year anniversary of being together in late November – and the wedding planning to come – we have a feeling that this won’t be the last celebration in the family’s new home at New Haven in Ontario Ranch.
 Congrats and welcome to the Brookfield Residential family!